josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 A Mutable Data Structure can hold up to a 1000 entries and contain a maximum of 1 MB of data.

+To create and retrieve a Mutable Data structure handle you will need to pass three parameters to it: your app handle, a 32 length buffer (this can be a hash of a particular string with `safeCrypto.sha3Hash`) and its type tag.

 There are three types of Mutable Data structures: Public (websites), Private (private files) and Shared (private messaging groups).

-Mutable Data has abilities such as: ability to set permissions this means you can enable the ability to insert, remove or update for yourself, a particular person or everyone.
+Mutable Data has abilities such as: inserting, mutating and setting permissions.

-To create and retrieve a Mutable Data structure handle you will need to pass three parameters to it: your app handle, a 32 length buffer (this can be a hash of a particular string with `safeCrypto.sha3Hash`) and its type tag.

 #### Shared Mutable Data